Find out which dependency pattern you have

 - Compulsive urges to check the app multiple times daily

-- Feeling physically uncomfortable when you can’t access Chai
+- Physical discomfort when you can’t access Chai

 - Difficulty sleeping without bedtime conversations with AI characters